Coupled-cluster calculations of neutrinoless double-beta decay in $^{48}$Ca

 The cases of $^{8}$He$\to^{8}$Be and $^{22}$O$\to^{22}$Ne are more challenging still, because the final nuclei are truly open-shell systems.
 Adding triples correlations to the spherical results induces a $\sim 50\%$ change in the first case and worsens the agreement with NCSM in the second, suggesting the need for more particle-hole excitations.
 Once again, however, using the deformed final state as the reference leads to results that are both consistent with the NCSM and converged at the CCSDT-1 level.
 Thus, the coupled-cluster results are more accurate when the open-shell (or deformed) nucleus is taken as the reference, and they agree within smaller model-space uncertainties with the NCSM benchmarks.

-To benchmark calculations in heavier nuclei, we compare coupled-cluster results with exact results from shell-model calculations in the $pf$ shell~\cite{menendez2014} with the phenomenological interactions GXPF1A~\cite{honma2004} and KB3G~\cite{poves2001}.
-Figure~\ref{0vbb-pfshell} shows CCSDT-1 results and compares them to exact results for the transitions $^{42}$Ca$\to^{42}$Ti, $^{46}$Ti$\to^{46}$Cr, $^{50}$Cr$\to^{50}$Fe, and $^{48}$Ca$\to^{48}$Ti.
-In the first of these, the valence shell contains only two nucleons and the problem is thus exactly solvable with CCSD.
-The next two cases are particularly challenging because initial and final nuclei are open-shell systems.
-Here, coupled-cluster NMEs are significantly smaller than their exact counterparts.
-For the most relevant case, $^{48}$Ca$\to^{48}$Ti, coupled-cluster results are $\sim 15\%$ lower (higher) than the benchmarks when $^{48}$Ti ($^{48}$Ca) serves as the reference, i.e.\ when we use a deformed (spherical) reference state.

-The benchmark calculations thus suggest that the two approaches (with a spherical $^{48}$Ca or a deformed $^{48}$Ti as the reference state) allow us to bracket the NME.
+The benchmark calculations suggest that the two approaches (with a spherical $^{48}$Ca or a deformed $^{48}$Ti as the reference state) allow us to bracket the NME.
 The result from the first approach exceeds the exact NME because the imposition of spherical symmetry increases the overlap of the initial and final wave functions.
-The second result underestimates the exact NME, probably because the deformations of the intial and final states are quite different.
-Presumably, symmetry projection would increase this result to some extent.
+The second result underestimates the exact NME, probably because the deformations of the initial and final states are quite different.
+Generator-coordinate methods~\cite{rodriguez2011} might have an advantage here, and we expect that symmetry projection would make the results more accurate.

+Unfortunately, we are not able to extend the benchmarks to heavier nuclei.
+Benchmarks with the traditional shell model are complicated because coupled-cluster theory in its singles, doubles, and triples approximation does not accurately capture the strong correlations in small shell-model spaces~\cite{horoi2007}, see Supplemental Material for more details.